Skip to main content

 What testing will be done?

-Where a fetus has a likely chromosomal anomaly, the test request code is R22.
+Where a fetus has a likely chromosomal anomaly, the National Genomic Test Directory clinical indication is R22 Fetus with a likely chromosomal abnormality.
 This would initially activate rapid aneuploidy testing, usually via QF-PCR.
 Where no genetic cause is identified by this process, it is usually followed up with a chromosomal microarray.
 Requesting R22 will process both tests.

 Advantages and limitations of chromosomal microarray